garrod90/background-generator.io/README.md

-# background-generator.io
+# Background Generator
-an app that generates a linear-gradient background using CSS, html and javascript
+an application that generates and displays usuable CSS code for a linear-gradient background using CSS, html and javascript